Parnham House: History

 The house became a Grade I listed building on the National Heritage List for England in 1953.
 Its gardens were landscaped by Inigo Thomas, and were Grade II* listed on the Register of Historic Parks and Gardens in 1986.
 In addition to the main house, the lodge, ice house, and kitchen garden walls are Grade II listed, and the front courtyard, south terrace walls and gazebos, and stable block are listed Grade II*.
 The house has been used as the venue for the annual Eat Dorset Food Fair.

 In April 2017 the house was badly damaged by fire, the cause of which is still undetermined.
 The entire interior and contents were lost.
 The house's owner, Michael Treichl, was arrested on suspicion of arson.
 In June 2017 Treichl was found dead in Switzerland, and the police investigation was concluded in October 2017 with no other suspects.
 In 2018 Historic England said that the house was "at risk of collapse".
 In 2018 the house was put up for sale for £3 million.

 The house was sold in 2020 for £2.5 million to James Perkins to be developed as "a base for 'adventure' stays and visits".
 In September 2021, the house was given an events licence.
 The money raised was expected to be used towards the house's renovation, which is estimated to cost around £40 million.
-On 5 August 2022, plans for the site's restoration were approved by authorities.
+On 5 August 2022, plans for the site's restoration were approved by the authorities.